mihirtiwari/HackIllinois/CONTRIBUTING.md

 * Steps that caused the bug

 ## Special Thanks
-Parts of this document were adapted from Hack Illinois' contributing API in <a href="https://github.com/HackIllinois">Hack Illinois</a>
+Parts of this document were adapted from Hack Illinois' 2017 API Contributions guide at <a href="https://github.com/HackIllinois">Hack Illinois</a>